michaelkirk/georust_book/src/join-the-party.md

 ## Thirst for Knowledge

-Counting is simple, but oftentimes we will need to do something more complex like taking some attributes from one data source and combining those attributes with another data source based on their spatial relationship.
+Counting is simple, but oftentimes we will need to do something more complex like taking certain attributes from one data source and combining those attributes with another data source based on their spatial relationship.

 Let's look at some selected data from two data sources: